 Any special camera equipment or tricks for a great family pic with kids?

 One should invest in a DSLR and some good lens while travelling with kids.

-My favorite and my personal iPhone7’s camera that gives me amazing light adjustments and bright non pixelated images and videos that we’ll cherish all our life.
+My favourite and my personal iPhone7’s camera that gives me amazing light adjustments and bright non-pixelated images and videos that we’ll cherish all our life.

 We rarely meet such travel crazy people but i am so lucky to have Gauravi in Mumbai and we are planning a meetup soon.

 I am sure you must have loved reading this.